uzbit/wootrex-bio-api-docs/README.md

 url = "https://homologypath.com/router/"
 token = "YOUR_API_TOKEN_HERE"
 data = {
     "api": "sequence_complexity",
     "required_parameters": {
         "sequences": [
             {
                 "sequence_name": "example1",
-        "sequence": "ATGGGGACCGGATCCGGATCGGGTTTCATAACTATACTCGTAAGGATCATGTTATTGATTTCTTCAAAGGTTACTGTGGGTCTCCGGGCCCCCCCGTCCACCCAGACCGACCGAACTCTCCCGTTTAGGACCCTAGTAAGTCATCATTGGTATATGAATGCGACCCCGAAGAACTGTGGGTCTCCGGGCCCCCCCGTCCACCCAGACCGACCGAACTCTCCCGCAATTCTATAAGAATGCACACTGCATCGATACATAAAACGTCTCGATCGCGCCGGGAAAGGTACGCACGCGGTATATACCGCGTGCGTACCTTTCCCGGCTCCTTCCAGAGGTATGTGGCTGCGTGGTCAAAAGTGCGGCATTCGTATTTGCTCCTCGTGTTTACTCTCACAAACTTGACCTGGAGATCAAGGAGATGCTTCTTGTGGAACTGGACAACGCAATCTCGCGCCCGGATCCGGATCGGAAAGCGAAA"
+                "sequence": "ATGGGGACCGGATCCGGATCGGGTTTCATAACTATACTCGTAAGGATCATGTTATTGATTTCTTCAAAGGTTACTGTGGGTCTCCGGGCCCCCCCGTCCACCCAGACCGACCGAACTCTCCCGTTTAGGACCCTAGTAAGTCATCATTGGTATATGAATGCGACCCCGAAGAACTGTGGGTCTCCGGGCCCCCCCGTCCACCCAGACCGACCGAACTCTCCCGCAATTCTATAAGAATGCACACTGCATCGATACATAAAACGTCTCGATCGCGCCGGGAAAGGTACGCACGCGGTATATACCGCGTGCGTACCTTTCCCGGCTCCTTCCAGAGGTATGTGGCTGCGTGGTCAAAAGTGCGGCATTCGTATTTGCTCCTCGTGTTTACTCTCACAAACTTGACCTGGAGATCAAGGAGATGCTTCTTGTGGAACTGGACAACGCAATCTCGCGCCCGGATCCGGATCGGAAAGCGAAA",
             },
             {
                 "sequence_name": "example2",
-        "sequence": "ATGCCGGACGGATCCGGATCTCGCGGGATCTCGCACCGGATCCGGATCTTTCATAACTATACTCGTAAGGATCATGTTATTGATTTCTTCAAAGGTTACTGTGGGTCTCCGGGCCCCCCCGTCCACCCAGACCGACCGAACTCTCCCGTTTAGGACCCTAGTAAGTCATCATTGGTATATGAATGCGACCCCGAAGAACTGTGGGTCTCCGGGCCCCCCCGTCCACCCAGACCGACCGAACTCTCCCGCAATTCTATAAGAATGCACACTGCATCGATACATAAAACGTCTCGATCGCGCCGGGAAAGGTACGCACGCGGTATATACCGCGTGCGTACCTTTCCCGGCTCCTTCCAGAGGTATGTGGCTGCGTGGTCAAAAGTGCGGCATTCGTATTTGCTCCTCGTGTTTACTCTCACAAACTTGACCTGGAGATCAAGGAGATGCTTCTTGTGGAACTGGACAACGCAGTCCGGATCGCGAA"
+                "sequence": "ATGCCGGACGGATCCGGATCTCGCGGGATCTCGCACCGGATCCGGATCTTTCATAACTATACTCGTAAGGATCATGTTATTGATTTCTTCAAAGGTTACTGTGGGTCTCCGGGCCCCCCCGTCCACCCAGACCGACCGAACTCTCCCGTTTAGGACCCTAGTAAGTCATCATTGGTATATGAATGCGACCCCGAAGAACTGTGGGTCTCCGGGCCCCCCCGTCCACCCAGACCGACCGAACTCTCCCGCAATTCTATAAGAATGCACACTGCATCGATACATAAAACGTCTCGATCGCGCCGGGAAAGGTACGCACGCGGTATATACCGCGTGCGTACCTTTCCCGGCTCCTTCCAGAGGTATGTGGCTGCGTGGTCAAAAGTGCGGCATTCGTATTTGCTCCTCGTGTTTACTCTCACAAACTTGACCTGGAGATCAAGGAGATGCTTCTTGTGGAACTGGACAACGCAGTCCGGATCGCGAA",
-      }
+            },
         ],
         "sequence_complexity_parameters": {
             "minimum_length": "25",
             "target_length": "30",
             "maximum_length": "40",
             "minimum_overlap": "15",
             "maximum_overlap": "25",
             "minimum_zscore_cutoff": "-4.0",
-      "temp": "60"
+            "temp": "60",
+        },
+    },
 }

-  }
-}
-print("Posting request...")
-# POST a request with job info to the API.
+# Post a request with job info to the API.
-response = requests.post(
+print("Posting request (worker starting may take some time)...") response = requests.post(
     url,
     headers={"Authorization": f"Token {token}"},
     json=data,
 )
 data = response.json()

-print("Response:", data) # At this point "job_id" field means the worker is booted and computing.
+# At this point "job_id" field means the worker is booted and computing.
+print("Response:", data)

-time.sleep(10) # Depending on how big the request was, should periodically check (in while loop with time.sleep)
+# Depending on how big the request was, you should periodically poll the API with "job_id".
+# This example just sleeps for 10 seconds, which is enough time to finish the calculations.
+time.sleep(10)

-# POST a request to get the job results.
+# Poll the API request to get the job results.
-data["api"] = "sequence_complexity"
+print(f"Checking {data} for results...") data["api"] = "sequence_complexity"
 response = requests.post(
     url,